wombleton/gitlaw-nz/acts/T/Trustee Companies Act 1967.md

 ##### 17 Restriction on registration of transfers of shares

-*   (1) Notwithstanding anything to the contrary in the articles of association of the company, no transfer of shares in any trustee company (whether the transfer has been executed before or is executed after the commencement of this Act) shall be registered unless and until the transfer has been approved by the directors of the company, and subject to the provisions of any trustee company Act the said directors shall have an absolute discretion to register or refuse to register any such transfer and shall not be bound to assign any reason for refusing to register any such transfer nor shall the exercise of any such discretion be called in question in any proceedings whatsoever.
+*   (1) Notwithstanding anything to the contrary in the constitution of the company, no transfer of shares in any trustee company (whether the transfer has been executed before or is executed after the commencement of this Act) shall be registered unless and until the transfer has been approved by the directors of the company, and subject to the provisions of any trustee company Act the said directors shall have an absolute discretion to register or refuse to register any such transfer and shall not be bound to assign any reason for refusing to register any such transfer nor shall the exercise of any such discretion be called in question in any proceedings whatsoever.

-    (2) If any trustee company is deemed, for the purposes of the Companies Act 1955, to be a subsidiary of another company incorporated in New Zealand, the provisions of subsection (1) shall, so far as they are applicable and with the necessary modifications, apply to transfers of shares in that other company.
+    (2) If any trustee company is deemed, for the purposes of the [Companies Act 1993][102], to be a subsidiary of another company incorporated in New Zealand, the provisions of subsection (1) shall, so far as they are applicable and with the necessary modifications, apply to transfers of shares in that other company.

     Compare: 1934--35 No 52 s 5

+    Section 17(1): amended, on 5 December 2013, by [section 14][103] of the Companies Amendment Act 2013 (2013 No 111).

     Section 17(1): amended, on 13 October 1972, by section 2(1) of the Trustee Companies Amendment Act 1972 (1972 No 28).

+    Section 17(2): amended, on 5 December 2013, by [section 14][103] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 18 Remuneration